brevity/meteor-d3graph/README.md

 The two last properties allow you to describe your graph to more detail.
 However, this will trigger an entire <code>update()</code> call every time the user zooms/pans or when the force ticks.
 If your graph is large, this will perform poorly.

 The default value for <code>zoomDensityScale</code> is <code>d3.scale.linear().domain([0.25, 4]).range([0.5, 2])</code>.
-It can be any function that takes a zoom factor and returns a radius factor.
+This means that when the user zooms out to 0.25, radii will be 0.5 times the value from the description.
+You can supply any function that takes a zoom factor and returns a radius factor.
 This is the factor that will be applied to the "density" of the visual elements, such as radii, font size, link thickness and so on.
 If you set <code>zoomDensityScale</code> to <code>function () { return 1; }</code>, the density will remain constant and zooming will only cause elements to move closer to each other or further apart.

 ####Event Handling